Bernie Sanders wants to cancel all student loan debt and make college free.

 Elizabeth Warren wants to cancel most student loan debt.

 And other democratic candidates want similar goals.

 This is stupid.

 Our 2020 Candidates Thoughts on Student Loans Are Just As Stupid As You Would Imagine

-Since the democrats have 5000 candidates this season, I will be focusing solely on two: the Syphilis Bern and Pocahontas.
+Since the democrats have five thousand candidates this season, I will be focusing solely on two: the Syphilis Bern and Pocahontas.

-So here’s how it will supposedly work: Bernie Sanders will cancel all of the US student loan debt by taxing market trades (stock trades, options, etc).
+So here’s how it will supposedly work: Bernie Sanders will cancel all the US student loan debt by taxing market trades (stock trades, options, et cetera).
 Warren will do a wealth tax on the ultra-wealthy to pay for it.
-Both will in-general have to raise taxes to create free tuition eventually, regardless.
+Both will have to raise taxes to create free tuition eventually, regardless.

 Why did I say this was stupid?
 Well, a few reasons.
 And by “few” I mean about 30 described below.

 First off, the cost projections are flat out wrong to anyone with a semblance of understanding about government finances.
 Costs will skyrocket if government sticks its hands in the mix, as it always does.
 With government funding, colleges will simply sponge more money out of us.
 The exact same thing that happened when federal student loans became a thing.

 Both of these plans also have the lovely benefit of simply increasing tax on the wealthy as their means of paying for it.
 It will eventually cost the middle class, but let’s ignore that for now.
 (More below).